divya0492/planets-database/README.md

 ## Description

-This repository contains basic information about planets in our solar system.
+This repository provides concise and well-structured information about the planets in our solar system.
+The content is designed to support academic learning, introductory astronomy studies, and general knowledge development.
-It is created for learning and practice purposes, including simple facts that are easy to understand and remember.

-The content may be useful for:
+The primary goal of this repository is to:
+- Present key facts about each planet in a clear and accessible format
-- Students and beginners
+- Support students and beginners in understanding planetary characteristics
-- School or college assignments
-- Quick reference about planets
+- Serve as a reference for educational and learning activities

 ## Fun Fact

-**Venus is the hottest planet in our solar system**, even hotter than Mercury, because its thick atmosphere traps heat!
+**Venus is the hottest planet in the solar system**, despite not being the closest to the Sun, due to its dense atmosphere and strong greenhouse effect.